Jelmerro/vimrc/README.md

 - Linting with eslint, tsserver, flake8 and pylint (with config and prettier fallback)
 - Improved syntax highlighting for JavaScript, Vue, React, SCSS and Pug
 - Fuzzy code and file search using FZF and ripgrep
-- One Dark theme everywhere
+- Vim One theme everywhere in both light and dark shades
 - My vimrc to configure all of the above and more

 # Supported languages